-South Jordan is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, South Jordan is a great place for families with children to consider.
+First of all, many other families with children live here, making South Jordan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, South Jordan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, South Jordan’s overall crime rate is lower than average for the country.

 The per capita income in South Jordan in 2010 was $31,375, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,500 for a family of four.

 South Jordan is a somewhat ethnically-diverse city.
 The people who call South Jordan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Jordan residents report their race to be White, followed by Asian.
 Important ancestries of people in South Jordan include German, Danish, Irish, and Swedish.

 The most common language spoken in South Jordan is English.
 Other important languages spoken here include Spanish and Chinese.